Types of AI and Input Models Explained

 AI is not always a brainstorming partner or writing assistant.
 Gartner notes that “enterprise uses for generative AI are far more sophisticated” and identifies five main use cases for generative AI:

-The AI Triad: Generative AI, LLMs, & Foundation Models
+What Are Generative AI, LLMs, & Foundation Models?

 Generative AI

-Generative AI systems comprise systems that are able to generate images (think about Midjourney or Stable Diffusion), audio (VALL-E or resemble.ai), code (Copilot), and language (LLaMA, GPT-4, PaLM, or Claude).
+Generative AI comprises systems that are able to generate images (e.g. Midjourney or Stable Diffusion), audio (VALL-E or resemble.ai), code (Copilot), and language (LLaMA, GPT-4, PaLM, or Claude).

 Large Language Models (LLMs)